cjratcliff/ml-compiled/docs/generative_models.rst

 where :math:`\mu` and :math:`\sigma` are the mean and standard deviation of the encoding.

+Evidence-lower bound (ELBO)
+'''''''''''''''''''''''''''''
+A lower bound on the log probability of the data given the parameters.
+In a VAE this function is maximised instead of the true likelihood.

 Problems
 '''''''''''
 * The use of the mean squared error means the network tends to produce blurry images.
 A GAN does not have this problem.